joshbegley/nyt-latest/previous.md

 `Lewis Dunk was penalised for handball after referee Michael Salisbury had not awarded a penalty, but the VAR official intervened. `\
 https://nytimes.com/athletic/6930318/2025/12/30/brighton-hurzeler-handball-guesswork-west-ham/

-**The Briefing: Arsenal 4 Aston Villa 1 - Where does this leave title race?
+**The Briefing: Arsenal 4 Aston Villa 1 – Where does this leave title race?
 Unplayable Odegaard?
 Missed chance for Villa?**\
-`Our writers break down the action from Arsenal's victory in this top-of-the-table clash at the Emirates.`\
+`Our writers break down the action from Arsenal's victory in this top-of-the-table clash at the Emirates`\
 https://nytimes.com/athletic/6922663/2025/12/30/arsenal-aston-villa-odegaard-emery/

 **Mother Is Charged With Murder in Death of 1-Year-Old Son**\